kubernetes-sigs/kustomize/docs/plugins/README.md

 `kustomize build` command.

-Generator plugins are run after processing the `resources` field (which itself is in some sense a generator in that it emits resources for further processing).
+Generator plugins are run after processing the `resources` field (which itself can be viewed as a generator, simply reading objects from disk).

 The full set of resources is then passed into the transformation pipeline, wherein builtin